smensulaiman/SendaSnap/CODING_STANDARDS.md

 ## Security Guidelines

-- Never log sensitive information
+- Never log sensitive information (passwords, tokens, API keys, personal data)
+- All logging statements must be removed from the codebase
+- Never use `Log.d()` as it may expose sensitive information in production
 - Validate user input
 - Use secure storage for sensitive data
 - Follow Android security best practices